promptfoo/promptfoo/site/docs/usage/self-hosting.md

   promptfoo-ui
 ```

-## Connecting promptfoo Client to Your Instance
+## Pointing the promptfoo client to your hosted instance

-To use the `promptfoo share` command with your self-hosted instance, set these environment variables:
+When self-hosting, you need to set the environment variables so that the `promptfoo share` command knows how to reach your hosted application.
+Here's an example:

 ```sh
 PROMPTFOO_REMOTE_API_BASE_URL=http://localhost:3000 PROMPTFOO_REMOTE_APP_BASE_URL=http://localhost:3000 promptfoo share -y
 ```

+This will create a shareable URL using your self-hosted service.

+The `PROMPTFOO_REMOTE_API_BASE_URL` environment variable specifies the base URL for the API endpoints of your self-hosted service.
+This is where the `promptfoo share` command sends data to create a shareable URL.

+Similarly, the `PROMPTFOO_REMOTE_APP_BASE_URL` environment variable sets the base URL for the UI of your self-hosted service.
+This will be a visible part of the shareable URL.

 These configuration options can also be set under the `sharing` property of your promptfoo config: